connormason/dotfiles/README.md

 5. Run `brew doctor` if on a Mac

 If running a home server install, make sure to reserve an IP address in the router configuration.

+## NAS Bootstrapping

+Bootstrapping of my home NAS is done with ansible

+1. Install Ansible (ideally in a virtual environment)
+2. Create file `vault_password.txt` in the repo root and paste in the Ansible Vault password from my password manager
+3. Run `chmod u+x; nas_bootstrap.sh`